Recovering Unpaid Overtime For Employees

 Are You Entitled To Overtime Pay?

-Overtime law requires that a worker receive not less than one and one-half times their regular rates of pay for all hours worked over forty in a workweek.
+Overtime law requires that a worker receive not less than one and one-half times their regular rate of pay for all hours worked over forty in a workweek.
 Many employees do not receive overtime because:

 - The employer misclassifies them as “exempt” from the overtime law;